Because its one of the most popular forms of solventless extraction, many want to know what the best rosin press is.

 You may think that more heat will result in larger yields.
 This is not true!
 Using too much heat will burn off terpenes and other compounds that make rosin so sought after.
 You should stick to lower heat.

 As soon as you finish your press, remove rosin from the plates as fast as possible.
-This will minimize any degradation of compounds like CBD and terpenes.
+This will minimize any degradation of active compounds and terpenes.
 Pure Pressure makes some really cool Gold Plates which you can place your rosin on right after pressing to speed up cooling.

 As we mentioned earlier, there is a relationship between temperature and pressure.
 If you want to cold press (sub 200), you’ll need more pressure, and longer pressing duration.